 Camera Focus Techniques

-Here are a few ways you can use camera focus techniques for blogging success.
+Here are a few ways you can use camera focus techniques.

 Use A Shallow Depth Of Field